 Are the Media Serving the Public

-The media is supposed to serve the public, but many times it’s used for manipulating people.
+The media is supposed to serve the public, but many times it’s used to manipulate people.

-The media is meant to serve the public with stories that are both entertaining and informational.
+The media is meant to serve the public with entertaining and informational stories.

 The public deserves freedom of the press.
 The media should serve the people, not other interests.